ibm-maximo-dev/maximo-swift-restclient/README.md

 var re : Resource = mc.resource(uri: woUri, properties: nil)
 ```

-By index (this method searches for a member Resource into the ResourceSet collection.
+By index (this method searches for a member Resource object into the ResourceSet collection.
 This is an in-memory operation, no round trip to the server is required):

 ```swift
 var re : Resource = rs.member(index: 0)